IrvanAhmadP/Alterra---AGMC/day-10/README.md

 # Day 10

-Day 10 task in the "deployment" branch, click the link below to open the repository.
+The day 10 task is in the "deployment" branch, click the link below to open the repository.

 https://github.com/IrvanAhmadP/alterra-agmc/tree/deployment